rodgo1314/MoviesApp/README.md

 The following **required** functionality is completed:

 - [x] User can scroll infinitely through the movies
-- [x] User can click on move to open sheet about movie overview
+- [x] User can click on movies to open sheet about movie overview
 - [x] User can see the rating of the movie using stars